Please note that Flux.io shut down on 31 March 2018 and is no longer available. However, this tutorial has been kept for legacy purposes.

 Site Extractor is an app developed by Flux which allows you to import GIS information.
 It uses the building outlines and road centrelines from the Open Street Map database and the elevation data from NASA’s Shuttle Radar Topography Mission.
-When launched the app from your home page, there is no installation required and hence no requirement to have admin rights, which can prove useful if on a work computer.
+When launching the app from your home page, there is no installation required and hence no requirement to have admin rights, which can prove useful if on a work computer.
 You simply need to grant the Site Extractor app access to your Flux account.
 Site extractor is also open-source and available on GitHub.
 To use Site Extractor:

-- Once you have set the data layers to be extracted and the project to send the data to, set your extraction extents.
-If the window is too large, the window will turn red and you’ll need to reduce the extents.
+Once you have set the data layers to be extracted and the project to send the data to, set your extraction extents.
+If the window is too large, the window will turn red, and you’ll need to reduce the extents.

-- Hit ‘save’.
+Hit ‘save’.
 Once saved, select ‘Saved!
 Open in Flux’.
-This will take you to the Data Explorer app within the project.
+This action will take you to the Data Explorer app within the project.
 If the keys, which have been automatically created, are not visible, click on the site arrow to show the menu.

 Keys which are in a *JSON format can be visualised within the browser by dragging and dropping the key onto the canvas.

 Other keys such as water, roads and parks come in from Flux as 3D elements and typically you’ll want to flatten these before bringing them into Revit to make them more usable.
 To do this we can project the curves onto a plane using ‘Curve.Project‘.
 We can then create either detail lines or model lines from the flattened projected curves.

-- All geometry will come in at 0,0,0 (relative to the bottom left hand corner of the topography) and not in real world coordinates.
+All geometry will come in at 0,0,0 (relative to the bottom left-hand corner of the topography) and not in real-world coordinates.

 While there are many programs and plug-ins that are capable of extracting the same data (Elk, @IT, Meerkat GIS, and CAD Mapper), the benefit of using Flux Site Extractor is that this data can be sent easily to both Grasshopper and Dynamo.
-This allows both Rhino and Revit users to access the same data thereby simplifying the workflow.
+This universality allows both Rhino and Revit users to access the same data, thereby simplifying the workflow.